SISC-VGD/.github/profile/README.md

 # Welcome to Video Game Design!

-This organization acts as the home page for the Video Game Design class at Sno-Isle TECH Skills Center.
-It contains links to all class materials, as well as templates for a variety of projects such as console games, 2D games, and more.
+This organization is the home page for the Video Game Design class at Sno-Isle TECH Skills Center.
+It contains links to all class materials, templates for different projects types, and more!

 ## Course Docs